nqcshady/unc0ver-dark/README.md

 </center>

 ### FAQ
+* Will the jailbreak see an update to 12.4? -- No. unc0ver has remained closed source for a while now, and the project is now dead.
+Please use Diatrus' Sileo for unc0ver as an alternative from now on.
 * Where can I stay up to date on unc0ver dark? -- [Join the unc0ver dark Discord](https://discord.gg/4pYwBCb)
 * My Cydia is crashing?
 How do I fix this? -- Uninstall CyDown.
 It is not updated for the new fork of Cydia.
 Also, piracy is no fun. ;(
 * Jailbreak is failing first try? -- You need WiFi for initial jailbreak, and therefore cannot use Airplane Mode.
 This is due to licensing on Cydia Substrate.